Alt-rockers Breaking Benjamin top Billboard 200 for first time

-LOS ANGELES (Reuters) - Breaking Benjamin’s album “Darkness Before Dawn” earned the alternative rock band its first ever No. 1 spot on the U.S. Billboard 200 chart on Wednesday.
+LOS ANGELES, July 1 (Reuters) - Breaking Benjamin’s album “Darkness Before Dawn” earned the alternative rock band its first ever No. 1 spot on the U.S. Billboard 200 chart on Wednesday.

 “Darkness Before Dawn,” which debuted this week, is the band’s fifth album and its first new studio album since 2009.
 The 12 songs feature the band’s original lead singer, Benjamin Burnley, backed up by four new band members.
 It sold 135,000 albums, 37,000 songs and was streamed more than 3 million times, according to figures from Nielsen SoundScan.